-The 2011 exploration season was successful in significantly expanding our existing body of geological knowledge about our Chandalar property.
+The 2011 and 2012 exploration seasons were successful in significantly expanding our existing body of geological knowledge about our Chandalar property.
 The combination of core, soil and magnetic data is expected to provide a solid foundation for going forward with a thorough exploration and evaluation of the numerous gold occurrences on the property.